acorrenson/owl/papers/LazyStreams.md

-# Using lazy streams to implements a simple solver
+# Using lazy streams to implement a simple solver

 Logic programming is all about a compromise between the expressiveness of the language we expose and the capability for the so called solver to find answers in a reasonable time.